top of page

 Newspapers.com 5 Search Tricks to try right now.

-When deciding which newspaper platform to use, one of the questions people ask is, "does this platform have the newspapers in the area I am researching?"
+When deciding which newspaper platform to use, people often ask, "Does this platform have the newspapers in the area I am researching?"

 • Click on the Menu Bar.